xixovski/data_science_mono_repo/README.md

-# data_science_mono_repo
+# Data Science Mono Repo Organization

-Testing how to organize data science projects into a mono repo structure
+This is an attempt to organize a organization data science projects into a single repository.
+We'll try to ]

+ - Have backstage catalog and documentation
+ - Simplify github actions management and updates